easydatawarehousing/ruby_measure_responsetime/README.md

 Fork this repo and add/commit/push your report to github.
 Then announce it in github discussions for this repo.

+## Manipulate the measurements CSV file
+The measurements.csv file may get quite big.
+Too big to handle using a text editor.
+You can use `bin/edit_all_rubies.rb` script to list or edit the contents of the csv file.
+For instance:

+    bin/edit_all_rubies.rb rodauth list
+    bin/edit_all_rubies.rb rodauth remove "ruby-2.0.0,ruby-3.0.4 MJIT"
+    bin/edit_all_rubies.rb rodauth rename "ruby-2.0.0" "ruby-2.0.0 XYZ"

+When using remove or rename a new csv file will be generated or overwritten: measurements_edited.csv

+Note: You will need to edit data/#{app_name}/statistics.csv manually.

 ## Gotchas
 Some things to keep in mind: